christophebe/check-domain/README.md

     domain : "domainToCheck.com",
-    majecticKey : "[add here your majestic key]", whois : {user : "[your whoisxmlapi name]", password : "[your whoisxmlapi password]"}, noCheckIfDNSResolve : true, // if true, the availability & the complte whois data is not retrieved if there is a correct DNS resolve (default false), minTrustFlow : 35 // the min trustflow value required to retrieve availability and whois data
+    majecticKey : "[add here your majestic key]", whois : {user : "[your whoisxmlapi name]", password : "[your whoisxmlapi password]"}, noCheckIfDNSResolve : true, // if true, the majestic & the whois data are not retrieved if there is a correct DNS resolved minTrustFlow : 35 // the min trustflow value required to retrieve availability and whois data

   },